 Normally, search engine optimization (SEO) and conversion rate optimization (CRO) would be two completely separate topics, but following the common threads between them can have a major impact on your business.

 Increasing website traffic and ranking higher is the first and arguably, the most important step towards the ultimate goal – conversions.

 It’s all about the user experience.
-If done right, SEO will most certainly boost your conversion rates.
+If done right, using on page and Technical SEO will most certainly boost your conversion rates.